 Read More..Between 2.4 and 2.1 billion years ago, photosynthetic cyanobacteria flooded Earth’s oceans with oxygen.
 This seemingly benign metabolic byproduct triggered the most profound climatic upheaval in plane ...

 Read More..Long before petals colored the land, a subtle revolution took place in the Silurian shadows.
-Early vascular plants built the foundational plumbing that would later support complex reproductive structu ...
+Early vascular plants built the foundational plumbing that would later support complex reproductive ...

 Read More..Recent excavations within the Rising Star cave system have unveiled a wealth of hominin remains, but the associated fauna tells a deeper story.
-These dark, labyrinthine passages acted as natural traps ...
+These dark, labyrinthine passages acted as natural ...

 Read More..The study of ancient life relies entirely on a fragmentary and biased archive known as the fossil record.
-This archive is inherently incomplete because fossilization is an exceptionally rare event tha ...
+This archive is inherently incomplete because fossilization is an exceptionally rare event ...

 Read More..Photography's unique power in shaping cultural memory stems from its foundational claim to represent reality.
 This indexical quality, the physical trace of light on a sensor or film, grants photograph ...